Guidelines to the Guidelines

 Key Advice for your Application

 Focus on the fact that it will be people who will be reading and reviewing your grant application.
-They might have a pile of 100 documents like yours on their desk.
+They might have a pile of what seems like 100 documents like yours on their desk.
 You are selling your story, so treat your application as documents which are marketing both yourself and your science.
 You want your message to stand out from the crowd – “Pick me, pick me!
 Mine’s best”.

 Realistically, a grant application is not only about the science.